7 Secrets Happy Couples Know About Arguing And Making Up

 Clean your sink as you go and you’ll have a happy and healthy relationship.

-Happy couples may fight and behave like any other couple, but it’s what they do after the fight makes all the difference in creating long-lasting, soul-satisfying love.
+Happy couples may fight and behave like any other couple, but it’s what they do after the fight that makes all the difference in creating long-lasting, soul-satisfying love.

 About the authors